InnocentZero/C_CPP_Notes/src/notes/csd.md

 #### NOP: Does nothing just like the useless piece of shit you are

 Only has a fetch + mem_lookup cycle.

+### Software Based Control Logic

+For every instruction, there is a corresponding address where the T-State's information is stored.
+For Gajendra-1 architecture, it is as follows:

+- first bit is the flag.
+Comes from status reg.
+- next four bits are the instruction bits.
+- next three bits are the current T-State number.

+This gives the address of the control ROM where that T-State is stored.